Imminent job relocation

 This article addresses the role of an investor and how it benefits those who need to sell their house fast.
 Instead of merely listing bullet points, the format is divided into two real world dialogues.
-That way, the reader can easily gauge the financial and logistical challenges of selling a home and why investors have recently become a prominent part of Clermont, Florida’s real estate landscape.
+That way, the reader can easily gauge the financial and logistical challenges of selling a home and why investors have recently become a prominent part of the real estate landscape.

 Brandon: (Sitting on the couch, holding a cup of coffee) Thanks for coming over, Eric.
 I’m sure you can appreciate that this is a big decision for us.
 I need to sell my house fast before moving to Texas for my new job.
-This transition away from Clermont is exciting and a big step, but there’s a lot to figure out here.
+This transition away from this area is exciting and a big step, but there’s a lot to figure out here.

 Eric: Absolutely, Brandon.
 I’m here to make the bulk of this process a lot easier for you.
 I know that selling a house can be overwhelming, but I’m in business to make quick and seamless transactions.